 Similar courses for Business & Management Studies include:

 - Management Studies

 Studying for a degree in Business & Management Studies gives you great employability, reflected in the graduate prospects scores shown on our subject league table.
-The many transferable skills you'll develop are in high demand, skills such as understanding how an organisation operates, communication, decision making, numeracy and presentation.

 To be honest, before applying for university, I did not know what I wanted to do.
 However, having been exposed to the commercial world of Hong Kong following a number of internships, I developed a keen interest in entrepreneurship and meeting people from all walks of life.

 I opted for Business Management in the UK as a means to equip myself with the skills and tools required to run a successful business, whilst developing my global network simultaneously.

 Colinette, London School of Economics and Political Science

 Business & Management Studies graduates earn above the average graduate starting salary.
 Typical career paths include management consultancy, human resource management, marketing and insurance.
 These are competitive areas, so hard work is required to ensure a high return.

 In the infographic below, the first table shows what graduates of Business & Management Studies have gone on to do in the months after their graduation.